l-atelier-des-chercheurs/dodoc/README.md

 Run `docker compose up -d`, wait for it to initialize completely, and visit `https://localhost:8080`.
 Your data is persistent (in ./dodoc-data directory).

+The official image ships with Poppler (`pdftoppm`) for faster PDF thumbnail generation.
+Without it, do•doc falls back to Puppeteer/Chromium.

 ### Or the docker manual way

 If you prefer to customise the container, the basic pattern for starting a do•doc instance is: